EVORA-project/evora-ontology/models/docs/DataProvider.md

     description: A name given to the resource.
     title: title
     comments:
-    - 'The title of the item should be as short and descriptive as possible.
-E.g. for virus products it should basically be based on the following Pattern: ''Virus name'', ''virus host type'', ''collection year'', ''country of collection'' ex ''suspected epidemiological origin'', ''genotype'', ''strain'', ''variant name or specific feature.'
+    - The title of the item should be as short and descriptive as possible.
+    - 'E.g. for virus products it should basically be based on the following Pattern:
+      ''Virus name'', ''virus host type'', ''collection year'', ''country of collection'' ex ''suspected epidemiological origin'', ''genotype'', ''strain'', ''variant name or specific feature.'
     from_schema: https://w3id.org/evorao/